panpanzhang99299/panpanzhang99299.github.io/_publications/wang2022generating.md

 title: "Generating directed networks with predetermined assortativity measures"
 collection: publications
 permalink: /publication/wang2022generating
 excerpt: 'In this paper, we proposed an efficient algorithm, called DiDPR, for generating directed networks with predetermined (directed) assortativity measures.
-The proposed algorithm is capable of preserving some important network properties, such as in- and out-degree distributions.
-The key idea of the algorithm is to convert the generation procedure to solving a convex optimization problem.
-The performance assessment of the proposed algorithm was done through extensive simulations and a Facebook wall post social network.
-The implementation of DiDPR is available in R package [wdnet](https://CRAN.R-project.org/package=wdnet).'
+The performance assessment of the proposed algorithm was done through extensive simulations and the application to a Facebook wall post social network.
+The implementation of DiDPR is available in an R package [wdnet](https://CRAN.R-project.org/package=wdnet).'
 date: 2022-10-10
 venue: 'Statistics and Computing'
 paperurl: 'https://doi.org/10.1007/s11222-022-10161-8'